What Is Content Writing?

 Many people aspire to be writers, particularly when they have a creative mind and a talent for language.
 However, only a handful of hobbyists turn their skills into a profession.

-The only way to actively pursue your career in this landscape is to begin practicing.
-It takes a lot of hours to become the kind of writer a professional team or business would want to hire.
+The only way to actively pursue your career in content writing is to begin practicing.
+It takes many hours to become the kind of writer a professional team or business would want to hire.

 Begin by writing blogs for your own website, where you can advertise your skill, collect testimonials, and build a portfolio over time.